pubnub/pubnub-mcp-server/resources/sdk_docs/php_objects.md

 #### Response

-Returns PNMembersResult (fields as in Get channel members).
+Returns PNMembersResult with the same structure as Get channel members.

 ### Remove channel members